Financial Literacy Curriculum –

 Age Ranges Served: The teen and young adult curriculum is specifically designed for youth in middle school, high school, and college.
 The material uses relevant examples that apply to their near- and long-term future.

 Modular Design: The financial literacy presentations are designed in a modular format to accommodate a variety of schedules.
-People have used this material as an afterschool program, camp, in-class training, workshop, and various other forms of delivery.
+Organizations have used this material as an afterschool program, camp, in-class training, workshop, and various other forms of delivery.

 Independent: The NFEC’s financial literacy curriculum is not affiliated with any credit card company or financial institution.
 The NFEC is an independent social enterprise organization and the sole purpose of the material is to improve participants’ financial capabilities.
 Other curricula on the market often indoctrinate children with brand messaging of companies that may not serve the best interests of our youth.